 Both parties should sign and return a copy, and once signed, both parties should get a copy.
 To avoid any future disputes, both parties may wish to have their signatures witnessed.

 In Hong Kong, settlement agreements are governed as matters of contract.
 Hence, the common law rules on general contracts shall apply.
 In general, any agreements that are concluded during the course of mediation must be written down and signed by or on the behalf of the disputing parties.
 Otherwise, it is not enforceable.
 Moreover, if an employee is claiming compensation in relation to any injuries sustained as a result of an accident arising during his or her course of employment, the compensation scheme must also adhere to the rules laid out in the Employees' Compensation Ordinance (Cap.
 282).

 In a settlement agreement, usually, parties agree to waive their rights to pursue a claim arising from the employment relationship in exchange for a lump sum of money.
 Hence, it is important for parties to agree on the sum of payment or the calculation methods in relation to this matter.

 No. Parties are never obligated to agree to settle.
 However, the arbitrator might take into consideration any settlement offers when determining the costs of arbitration.
 In extreme cases, the arbitrator may even penalise parties for unreasonably refusing to try and settle a dispute.

 Before any negotiations, you may prepare a document with all the terms that you would like to include in the final settlement offer.
-After the negotiation process, you may request each parties to sign on a memorandum which may serve as an evidence on the terms that both of the parties have agreed to.
+After the negotiation process, you may request each party to sign a memorandum which may serve as evidence of the terms that both of the parties have agreed to.